jchen1981/MicrobiomeDDA/README.md

 # MicrobiomeDDA
 To install the package, download the package, open a terminal, change path to the directory that contains the downloaded .gz file, and then type 'R CMD INSTALL mbzinb_0.2.tar.gz'.
+The usage of the package is documented as a standard R package.